itskiptoo05/sales-performance-gsheets-automation/README.md

 ![Client Weighted Scores](docs/client_ranking_weighted_metrics.png)

 #### 🧠 Insight
-> Hutchinson Group leads with a perfect score of 1, topping all three individual metrics.
-Others like Martin-Bell, Luna Ltd, and Solomon Inc also consistently rank high across revenue, volume, and engagement — identifying them as prime candidates for loyalty programs, tailored offers, or early access to new product lines.
+> **Hutchinson Group** leads with a perfect score of 1, topping all three individual metrics.
+Others like **Martin-Bell**, **Luna Ltd**, and **Solomon Inc** also consistently rank high across revenue, volume, and engagement — identifying them as prime candidates for loyalty programs, tailored offers, or early access to new product lines.

 ### 🧮 Client Segmentation Helper Table